pmem/pmdk/CONTRIBUTING.md

 i.e. via email or by including a `Signed-off-by:` line at the bottom of your commit comments.

-To improve tracking of who is the author of a contribution, we kindly ask you to use your real name (not an alias) when committing your changes to the Persistent Memory Development Kit:
+To improve tracking of who is the author of the contribution, we kindly ask you to use your real name (not an alias) when committing your changes to the Persistent Memory Development Kit:
 ```